eviltrout/blog/source/2014-05-03-getting-started-with-es6.html.markdown

 help with the converting efforts.

-My advice is to not wait for browsers to implement these modules; start hacking today and put your project ahead ot the curve.
+My advice is to not wait for browsers to implement these modules; start hacking today and put your project ahead of the curve.
 There are other ES6 features that can be transpiled too, and I'm excited to try some of those out too!